drpetersonfernandes/SimpleLauncher/README.md

 Simple Launcher is written in C# using Microsoft Visual Studio Community 2022 (64-bit) and the Windows Presentation Foundation (WPF) Framework with Microsoft .NET 8.0.

-This program is Windows-only and has been tested on Windows 11.
+This program is Windows-only.
+Compatibility with Windows 7 and later versions is expected.
+It has been tested on Windows 11.

 ## Contributors